lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 ## What’s the difference between AMD and CommonJS?

-**Disclaimer:** I'm only going to talk about how this impacts the browser.
+**Disclaimer:** I’m only going to talk about how this impacts the browser.
 I will not talk about Node.js, although I know it’s relevant to this discussion.
 I don’t know enough about Node.js to cover it properly.
 Ok, let’s get to it!

 To start off, let’s talk about their similarities.